behind the scenes with T.A.P.

 There is a lot more to T.A.P. than what you see along a path!

-T.A.P. has teamed up with San Diego Parks and Recreation, allowing us to launch the first feasibility study at the Allied Gardens Community Park.
-Park Staff immediately noticed a marked reduction in their litter workload soon after the study was launched, as it allowed park users an easy and convenient way to tap into their altruistic desire to pitch in and remove litter.
-It really "happys up" the staff, knowing that the public cares for the park they manage.
+T.A.P. teamed up with San Diego Parks and Recreation, which allowed us to launch our first feasibility study at the Allied Gardens Community Park on November 1st, 2022.
+Immediately, park staff noticed a marked reduction in their litter workload, as it allowed park users an easy and convenient way to tap into their altruistic desire to pitch in and remove litter.
+Surveys of the grounds maintenance workers share that their litter pickup tasks have been reduced by as much as 50%!
+This really "happys up" the staff seeing the public care for the park they manage.

 Allied Gardens Community Park, site of 1st feasibility study